adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 ODR violations.
 This distinction between affecting the definition and affecting the caller will become extremely important.

-As this decoration does not affect the definition of `identity`, but instead affects the callers, what exactly does it mean then?
+The fect that this decoration does not affect the definition of `identity`, but instead affects the callers, might seem a bit baffling at first.
+What exactly does it mean then?
 Let's assume that the above `identity` is `std::identity`.
-In that case, the following
+In that case, the following expression:
-expression:

 ```
 std::identity( constrainedVariable )
 ```

-can be interpretted almost as if it were rewritten to be:
+can be interpretted almost as-if it were rewritten to be:
 ```
 concept_cast< decltype for concept( constrainedVariable ) & >( std::identity( constrainedVariable ) )
 ```